-If you choose to connect server located in a country that isn’t the one you are currently located in when using your VPN, you’ll also be able to access blocked content.
-If you are in the UK but choose a US server location, for example, your Netflix account will think you are in the US and show you US content.
+The other reason to use a VPN is so that you can watch video (or access other content) that's not available in your country or region.
+If you are in the UK but choose a US server in your VPN app, for example, Netflix will think you are in the US and show you US content.

-Your internet service provider (ISP) will have records of all the websites you visit, even if you’ve been using a private browser or Incognito Mode.
-The websites you visit may not show up in your browser history, but they are still tied to your IP address, which is unique to the device you’re using (such as your phone or laptop) and can therefore be traced back to you.
+Those sites may not show up in your browser history, but they are still tied to your IP address, which is unique to the device you’re using (such as your phone or laptop) and can therefore be traced back to you.

-Your ISP could therefore be ordered by the government to hand over those records if it deems it necessary to do so.
+Your ISP could therefore be ordered by the government to hand over those records if it is compelled to do so.

-If you don’t like the sound of that, using a VPN all the time makes sense.
+If you don’t like the sound of that, you should use a VPN whenever you use the internet.

 In the US, this has become even more of a reason to use a VPN, after the Senate voted to remove broadband privacy rules that prevented ISPs from selling or sharing web browsing data without permission.

 Yes, you read that correctly: US ISPs can sell your web browsing data to advertisers without asking you first.
-NordVPN has more information on this on its website here.

 Using a public Wi-Fi network for shopping or anything else which requires your financial details without protecting yourself with a VPN is almost like leaving your door unlocked at home - you’re making it easy for a thief to steal from you.

-If you enjoy watching catch-up TV or subscribe to streaming services like Netflix or Hulu, you may have found that they are differ depending on where you are in the world.
-Some are even blocked completely in some territories.
+If you enjoy watching catch-up TV or subscribe to streaming services like Netflix or Hulu, you may have found that the shows on offer differ depending on where you are in the world.
+Some are even blocked completely in some regions.

-For example, BBC iPlayer and Sky Go are only available to view if you are located in the UK, and while Netflix is available around the globe, the content available varies across countries due to licensing restrictions.
+For example, BBC iPlayer is only available to view if you are located in the UK, and although Netflix is available around the globe, the content available varies across countries due to licensing restrictions.

-A VPN can help (although it’s important to note that in many cases doing so means you're breaking the service's terms and conditions).
-Check out our dedicated ranking of the best VPNs for streaming if this is your primary reason for wanting a VPN.
+A VPN lets you get around these restrictions (although it’s important to note that in many cases doing so means you're breaking the service's terms and conditions).
+Check out our recommendations for the best VPNs for streaming if this is your primary reason for wanting a VPN.

 Using a VPN for P2P

 Now that you know what a VPN is and what you can use it for, you might be interested in getting one.
-Our current favourite is NordVPN, which you can find out more about and sign up to by clicking here.
+As we've said, our current favourite is NordVPN, which you can find out more about and sign up to by clicking here.

-However, there are lots of other great options at different price ranges, which you can find in our round-up of the best VPN services 2018.
+However, there are lots of other great options at different price ranges, which you can find in our round-up of the best VPN services.